 With a few changes, the completed space was quite close to the initial rendering, drawn up six months in advance.
 The dramatic ceiling light fixture, with light diffusing below and above, was the perfect addition.

 We curated a collection of French, Italian, Asian and English antiques throughout.
 Pairing these fine pieces with the clients’ contemporary art collection kept the rooms feeling fresh and youthful, while honoring the period of the apartment.
 Cool blue walls in the living room were a lovely departure from white, bringing to life the Samarkand rug woven from antique threads of many shades of blue.To maximize the amount of natural light, we kept the windows largely unadorned, except for a pair of sumptuous draperies stacked on either side of the two windows.
 We selected etched sunburst wall sconces fabricated by EF Caldwell & Co., one of the premier designers and manufacturers of electric light fixtures from the late 19th Century.
 Three separate seating arrangements make up the hardworking furniture plan of this room.
 Moss fringe was added to the seams of the corner sofa seat cushions with small brass nail heads detailing the base.
 For the remaining custom upholstered furniture, we designed updated traditional shapes covered in crisp off-white and pale blue textiles.
 The pillows were designed and made using vintage and antique textiles and tapestries.
 Note the Venetian style window treatment in the adjacent dining room, made from a pale blue silk.
 Artwork above the sofa is to come!In the dining room, having found a rare English Regency spider leg table, we wanted to pair it with dining chairs that were somewhat unexpected and modern feeling.
 On one of our antiquing trips, we discovered a beautiful set of dining chairs designed by Paulo Buffa, but there were too few for a large family that likes to entertain.
 We had 8 chairs made in the style of this famous mid-century Italian furniture designer in cerused oak to bring some contrast to the dark floors and dark table.
 Below, the original chairs that served as inspiration:Here are the dining chairs, upholstered in lemonade yellow velvet.
 A smokey-pink Venini chandelier and matching sconces in the dining room (heirlooms the clients’ grandfather brought back from Italy after the war) make the space feel like home.
 The ceiling was painted a pale lavender, to complement the two tone Glazed yellow walls and trim.Below, a set of doors that open into the library offered the perfect opportunity to make a thoughtful and somewhat dramatic statement.
 The tall doors were faux finished to look as if they were found in Sweden.
+With every project, we like to sketch the main rooms to help our clients visualize how all of the different elements we are proposing will come together in a cohesive, beautiful way.
+With just a few tweaks, this living room below remained largely as we originally drew it.
 For the family kitchen, we updated a family eating space, adding a custom dining table and banquette in a channelled washable leather.
 Shirred linen with a subtle stripe hides any clutter behind the glass cabinets and a chic new light fixture completed the look.
 This was our inspiration rendering:And here is the final installation:

 In the library, we were inspired by the colorful and whimsical motifs from Indian block print textiles, designing a stencil pattern over burlap covered walls.
 The mix of playful, global prints and textiles with some more serious antique pieces gives this room great functionality as a space for the children to gather after school and for the adults to relax in at night.
 A detail view, showing the multi-color stencil pattern up close.
 The custom woven window shades were embellished with pieces of found antique ikat.
 Our client dreamed of having a canopy bed in her bedroom, and we set out to accomplish that by using an unexpected color palette combination.
 A soft blue strie on the master bedroom walls provides the perfect companion for a tea stained floral textile with subtle hints of deep purple and lime green.